awsdocs/aws-transfer-user-guide/doc_source/nominal-steps-workflow.md

 You must provide the bucket name and a key for the destination of the copy file step\.
 The key can be either a path name or a file name\.
 Whether the key is treated as a path name or a file name is determined by whether you end the key with the forward slash \(`/`\) character\.

 If the final character is `/`, your file is copied to the folder, and its name does not change\.
 If the final character is alphanumeric, your uploaded file is renamed to the key value\.
-In this case, if a file with that name already exists, the existing file is overwritten with the new one\.
+In this case, if a file with that name already exists, the behavior depends on the setting for the **Overwrite existing** field\.
++ If **Overwrite existing** is selected, the existing file is replaced with the file being processed\.
++ If **Overwrite existing** is not selected, nothing happens, and the workflow processing stops\.
+**Tip**
+If concurrent writes are executed on the same file path, it may result in unexpected behavior when overwriting files\.

 For example, if your key value is `test/`, your uploaded files are copied to the `test` folder\.
-If your key value is `test/today`, every file you upload is copied to a file named `today` in the `test` folder, and each succeeding file overwrites the previous one\.
+If your key value is `test/today`, \(and **Overwrite existing** is selected\) every file you upload is copied to a file named `today` in the `test` folder, and each succeeding file overwrites the previous one\.

 **Note**
 Amazon S3 supports buckets and objects, and there is no hierarchy\.
 However, you can use prefixes and delimiters in object key names to imply a hierarchy and organize your data in a way similar to folders\.